 Perhaps I appeared stronger than I was.
 Perhaps I always did.

-With the help of a therapist, a Cognitive Behavioural Therapist, we created an emotional first aid kit together, chatting in depth about my past, my fears, my goals and the tools to help me when worries took over and the trauma felt too much.
+With the help of a therapist, a Cognitive Behavioural Therapist, we created an emotional first aid kit together, chatting in depth about my past, my fears, my goals and the tools to help me when worries took over and the memories from the traumatic birth and tough pregnancy before it, felt too much.
 I learned the skills to pause, meditate and rest my busy mind.
 To cope.
 Mostly, he asked me questions I finally faced and answered, and slowly with his help, with everyone’s help, I began to feel more like my old self.

 I eventually faced up and accepted that sh** happens and moved onwards with my life.
 I’d gotten over, for the most part, the sadness of being cheated of the birth I’d longed for and I recovered from the melancholy of it all.